- Notice of Violation (NOV)

 If you receive an NOV, that means we have observed one or more violations, and you will have a prescribed time period to return to compliance and provide documentation that all violations have been corrected.
 We may elect to visit the site and verify that the violations have been corrected, or it may be enough for you to submit documentation to us.

-If you have received an NOV and correct the violations within the time given, you will not be referred for enforcement.
+If you have received an NOV and correct all violations listed in the NOV, within the time given, you will not be referred for enforcement for those violations.
 If you do not correct the violations in time, you may then be referred for enforcement action.

 Notice of Enforcement (NOE)

 An NOE is a written notification that the TCEQ is initiating formal enforcement action for violations observed during an inspection.
 This notice informs the business or individual, known as the respondent, what violations are being pursued and provides contact information for questions regarding the enforcement action.
-Most NOEs are prepared and sent out by our regional offices, although other areas of the TCEQ do so as well.
+NOEs are prepared and sent out by our regional offices and also Central Office Program Areas.